[[Posted by Mickael Bentz, Product Marketing Manager, Neolane]]

 SMS allows brands to create inbound and outbound communications with a high level of customer closeness.
 Using mobile apps, you can make the most of two powerful levers: push notifications and in-app content personalization.

 Finally, consumers are increasingly using their smartphones or tablets to go online.
-Websites and emails need to ensure flexible and comfortable reading on these devices through responsive design, like the process detailed in Figure 1.
+Websites and emails need to ensure flexible and comfortable reading on these devices through responsive design, like this process.

 SMS management allows marketers to act on both inbound and outbound messages.
 With inbound SMS campaigns, consumers are asked to send a simple message to a short number (e.g. 10 22 22) to receive special offers and invitations to events.
 With more conventional outbound SMS campaigns, brands communicate with consumers using a personalized SMS that is consistent with messages delivered through other channels.